WokLibCodeClub/.github/profile/README.md

 The link to the *Python Challenges* is [https://woklibcodeclub.github.io/site/coding_challenges/index.html](https://woklibcodeclub.github.io/site/coding_challenges/index.html)

-During the beginners' session we will open a trinket project to use for coding.
-The link is [trinket.io/python/559a5a8971](https://trinket.io/python/559a5a8971)

 Please try to be there, logged in to your trinket account, in time to start coding at 11.45am.

 #### Previous Python projects